pranavph/incubyte/README.md

 2) Created key pair needed to communicate with Amazon Instance.

-3) Connected with Amazon Instance and installed git, docker and Jenkins( also, attached Automated Script in the git repo ).
+3) Connected with Amazon Instance and installed git, docker and Jenkins.

 4) Logged in to Jenkins ( Created user Pranav).